-We analyzed the increase in the unit price of electricity, and the corresponding increase in the percentage of energy-saving housing and housing using renewable energy-and the decrease in the occupancy rate of non-energy-saving and non-renewable housing the event that a carbon tax is introduced in the future.
+We analyzed the increase in the unit price of electricity, and the corresponding increase in the percentage of energy-saving housing and housing using renewable energy-and the decrease in the occupancy rate of non-energy-saving and non-renewable housing-in the event that a carbon tax is introduced in the future.
 (No quantitative assessment.)

-We are working on improving the energy-saving performance of using (see pp. 22 and 23)
+Response We are working on improving the energy-saving performance of housing (see "Toward a Sustainable Society [Construction]" and "Toward a Sustainable Society [Lifestyle]").